 The American National Standards Institute (ANSI) is a nonprofit organization with a primary mission to:

-In other words, ANSI creates uniform testing standards and guidelines for a variety of products and equipment used by businesses in nearly every sector.
+In other words, ANSI creates uniform testing standards and guidelines for various products, and equipment businesses use in nearly every sector.

 The Z87.1 portion of ANSI standards references the standards for Occupational and Educational Personal Eye and Face Protection Devices.
 These standards help ensure that personal eye and face protection devices provide the necessary protection from impact, non-ionizing radiation, and liquid splash exposures.